Musician Onboarding · Rapture & Ruin

 From Horizon, you can expect clear musical direction, a structured rehearsal process, and an environment that takes the work seriously.
 You will be challenged in ways designed to develop your musicianship, ensemble awareness, and artistic discipline.

-• A conductor and artistic team who take your development seriously.
+• A conductor and artistic team who care deeply about the artistic integrity of the project.

 • Rehearsals that are structured, focused, and do not waste your time.

-• A professional performance presented under the Horizon Classical concert series.
+• A professional performance presented under the Horizon Classical concert series at Verbrugghen Hall.

-• Payment of $300 + superannuation where applicable, on receipt of invoice.
+• Payment of an agreed fee + superannuation where applicable, on receipt of invoice.

 • Genuine consideration for future Horizon projects, based on standard and conduct.